Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Book.md

 This field cannot be modified.

 - *Cost1*
-Enter the corresponding cost center for each partial bookings, if necessary.
+Enter the corresponding cost center for each partial booking, if necessary.
 This field can be modified.

   >[Info] This is only applicable is a cost center accounting for cost 1 has been set up.
 For detailed information, see [COST ACCOUNTING](XX_CostAccounting.md).

 - *Cost2*
-Enter the corresponding cost center for each partial bookings, if necessary.
+Enter the corresponding cost center for each partial booking, if necessary.
 This field can be modified.

   > [Info] This is only applicable is a cost center accounting for cost 2 has been set up.
 For detailed information, see [COST ACCOUNTING](XX_CostAccounting.md).